Alexei Maximov: Personal life

-Alexei Maximov spent his childhood and youth in the Moscow region village of Aleksandrovka.
-In 1980 he moved from Moscow to Leningrad (Saint Petersburg).

-From 1989 to 2000 he lived in Europe - Witten (Germany) and Amsterdam (Netherlands).

-Currently lives in Saint Petersburg, Russia.
+Maximov spent his childhood and youth in the Moscow region village of Aleksandrovka.
+In 1980, he moved from Moscow to Leningrad (Saint Petersburg).From 1989 to 2000 he lived in Witten (Germany) and Amsterdam (Netherlands).
+He currently lives in Saint Petersburg, Russia.

 Awards

-In 1982 the artist was awarded the International Award for Remarkable Artistic Achievement on the III Quadriennale of Applied Arts in Erfurt, Germany.
+In 1982 Maximov was awarded the International Award for Remarkable Artistic Achievement on the III Quadriennale of Applied Arts in Erfurt, Germany.

 In 1988 he was awarded the Grand Prix of the Leningrad Committee of The Union of Russian Artists.

-In the same year, the miniature "Vernissage", after receiving the purchase prize, was placed in the exposition of the Enamel Museum in Limoges (France).
+That same year, the miniature "Vernissage", after receiving the purchase prize, was placed in the exposition of the Enamel Museum in Limoges (France).